caozxin/backtracking/README.md

 Example to solve Combinatorial Search Problem:Given a non-negative integer n, find all n-letter words composed by 'a' and 'b', return them in a list of strings in lexicographical order.

+  # Implement Backtracking: Draw the tree, draw the tree, draw the tree!!!

 from typing import List